 • A minimum 600 GMAT points or equivalent GRE score is required.

-• MBA from SMU is a 15 months full-time programme.
+• Lee Kong MBA from Singapore Management University is a 15 months full-time program.

 • The total fee is around $51,663.

 • You can get an average Salary of $631,407 after completing the degree.

 • A bachelor’s degree from a reputable institution with a minimum post-degree work experience of 2 years.